With so much information out there, how do you even know where to start?

 With no company fully able to cover all of MCAT psychology and sociology, my students have taken to studying from AP and GRE books.
 As more and more students try these my feedback will get stronger on which books to use.

-- This Kaplan GRE book is currently well recommended by my students
+- This Kaplan GRE book (Amazon) is currently well recommended by my students

 Additional CARS Practice

 - Daily MCAT CARS Practice!
 By Jack Westin (Free)

 - Combine your Newspaper Strategy with difficult readings to improve your CARS & science skill.
 My students recommend AEON.com especially for example philosophy to get used to ‘boring' articles.

 - Testing Solutions 30 day CARS guide (Amazon) FREE with an Amazon Kindle Unlimited Subscription which you can get a FREE 30-day trial (Amazon)

 Taking an MCAT prep course is recommended if you need the formal structure and guidance.
 However, the big-name courses tend to be ‘generic' and leave it up to YOU to make the best of it.
 Their CEO doesn't know about you nor care about your outcome.
 My program is the EXACT OPPOSITE as I personally work with you every step of the way.

 - MCAT Study Hall – my personal MCAT program where I guide you through every step of your exam prep.

 - Study Strategies:

 - Audio Study Strategy for maximizing driving/chores…